Is it true that the auditor doesn't need to know the location of the records but instead must ask the auditee to present them?

 Prepare for the ISO 9001 QMS Requirements Test.
 Study with multiple-choice questions and detailed explanations.
 Get ready to excel in your ISO 9001 certification!

-The assertion that the auditor doesn't need to know the location of the records and can rely on the auditee to present them is aligned with the principles of the audit process outlined in ISO 9001.
-The role of the auditor is to gather evidence regarding the effectiveness of the Quality Management System (QMS) through observation and review of documentation.
+The assertion that an auditor does not need to know the location of the records and must instead rely on the auditee to present them reflects a fundamental aspect of the audit process.
+In an effective audit, the auditor's role involves evaluating the Quality Management System (QMS) against predetermined criteria, which often includes the review of records and documentation.

 Subscribe